 \subsection{Models}

 All models evaluated in this work are off-the-shelf with no additional fine-tuning.
-Perturbation on the model is implemented using \texttt{pyvene} \citep{wu-etal-2024-pyvene}.
+We inject noise into roughly the top third of layers.
+Specifically, \texttt{Gemma-2B-it} has 18 layers in total, and we inject noise into layers 12-18.
+Similarly; for \texttt{Llama-3.2-3B-Instruct}, which has 28 layers, noise is injected into layers 20-28; for \texttt{Phi-3-mini-4k-instruct}, which has 30 layers, noise is injected into layers 20-30; for \texttt{Mistral-7B-Instruct-v0.3} and \texttt{Llama-2-7B-chat}, both with 32 layers, noise is injected into layers 20-32; and for \texttt{Llama-2-13B-chat} with 40 layers, noise is injected into layers 25-40.

+Perturbations are implemented using the \texttt{IntervenableModel} interface of the open-source library \texttt{pyvene} \citep{wu-etal-2024-pyvene}, where we specify the injected noise, target layers, and intervention modules.
+The resulting \texttt{IntervenableModel} wraps the original model and seamlessly supports generation with noise injection.
 We run all of our experiments on 80GB NVIDIA A100s.
 And there is no noticeable latency overhead with or without noise injection, confirming that our method introduces no practical delay.